Bible Crafts for Cain and Abel Theme

 6. To make the cloak cut another brown down the side to the bottom of the bag and then cut off the bottom so that you have flat piece of paper.
 Color the bag and then wrap it around the Bible character's body as shown in the picture.
 Fold down the corners to make the collar and glue it to the body.

 7. Draw arms and feet on cards stock (Printable patterns are available to members), color them, cut them out, and glue them to the body as shown in the picture.

 8. To finish draw a sheep, a carrot of other vegetables, color them and cut them out and glue them to the arms.

 ©2014, Digital by Design, Inc. -*See Copyright Information

 Color a Bible Verse Picture

 Younger children will enjoy this activity sheet.
 They glue small pictures to the hands of Cain and Abel and then color the sheet.
-(The Printable Pattern is available to members on The Resource Room.)

 This activity sheet goes along with the Cain and Abel Bible Lesson on The Resource Room.